micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 - **Technical discovery**: choose the software required to achieve the goal

 The outcome of the project set-up is
-- A document describing the vision and objecties
+- A document describing the vision and objectives
 - An initial list of data science activities together with an assessment of their complexity